 F – 3 x 7 min with 2 min jog, then 6 x :15 hills + warm-up & cool down

-On Sunday, Tommy ran 35 minutes and I did 45 and then we walked back to our hotel together.
-It was seriously so lovely to have that time together.
-And my coach sent me the comment below on Strava, and re-iterated it again via text that he really likes that I’m going slower on my recovery runs.
+My coach sent me the comment below on Strava, and he re-iterated it again via text saying he really likes when I go slower on my recovery runs.
 Thanks Tommy! 😉

 Do you struggle with recovery runs?
 Do you even have set recovery days?
 I’d love to hear what your weekly training is like!

 One of the biggest things I’ve learned over the 20+ years I’ve been running is listening to my body and knowing what it’s telling me.
 Some days my recovery runs feel great at an 8:00 pace.
 Other days, I’m closer to a 10:00 min pace.

 For me, the biggest thing I focus on is effort.
 It should feel like recovery with nothing being forced.
 It’s one of the reasons I like doing my recovery runs solo since it lets me listen to my body and adjust as necessary.
 The first few miles are generally a slog and it’s important to let my body have that.
 And if I don’t, Enoch lets me know. ha!

 So helpful to read this!!
 I am amidst training for a half marathon.
 Not my first but definitely my most focused training season.
 I never put much thought into recovery runs!
 It’s such a HUGE challenge to slow myself down.
 Switching up shoes after reading one of your previous posts was super helpful.
 I accidentally wore the wrong shoes for a recovery run recently and really struggled slowing my pace in them.
 My current schedule includes about two recovery runs per week.
 Thanks for helpful advice and info!
 So glad I found your blog ?